Behind the Home Affordable Refinance Program (HARP)

 - Except for a small window that is excluded, you can't have used the HARP in the past.

-The main reasons a homeowner would apply for HARP are because the homeowner wants to keep the home and cannot get a loan modification.
+The main reasons a homeowner would apply for HARP arise when the homeowner wants to keep the home and cannot get a loan modification.
 Homeowners who would prefer to do a short sale generally do not apply for HARP.

 - The refinance program has no limit on the amount of loan if your existing loan has a fixed rate.
 There is no cap.